alloba/book-of-hours-notes/books/An Impertinent Vitulation.md

 ## Description
 An Impertinent Vitulation

-A book of kitchen-garden techniques and aphrodisiac recipes recorded by Ernestine Peterhans, the 'Iron Seneschale' of Hush House for three generations of Dewulfs.
+A book of kitchen-garden techniques and aphrodisiac recipes recorded by [[Ernestine Peterhans]], the 'Iron Seneschale' of Hush House for three generations of Dewulfs.
 ### Partial Study Description
 I'm Reading...